kunalbuxani/nchainify/README.md

 # Chainify

-Chainify is a set of functions that publishes a monthly playlist of songs from [The Chain](https://www.thechain.uk/), a feature on the Radcliffe & Maconie show on BBC Radio 6.
+Chainify is a set of functions that publishes a monthly playlist of songs from [The Chain](https://www.thechain.uk/), a feature on the Radcliffe & Maconie show on BBC Radio 6, to a [Spotify playlist updated monthly](https://open.spotify.com/playlist/1wASzPsoJvtW3HrjMFsYBN).
 Each song in the playlist is somehow linked - in either an obvious or obscure way - to the previous one.

 # Implementation